 Chateau Fonbadet has been owned by the Peyronie family for 4 generations.
 The patriarch of the Peyronie family, Pierre Peyronie, was the manager of Chateau Lafite Rothschild at the time he took over Chateau Fonbadet.
-The Peyrone family have a long history in the Pauillac appellation.
+The Peyrone family has a long history in the Pauillac appellation.

 Chateau Fonbadet Vineyards, Terroir, Grapes, Winemaking

 You can divide the Chateau Fonbadet vineyard into 3 sections.
 The largest portion is in the north of Pauillac, where they have 13 hectares of vines.
-4 hectares are situated further south, close to Pichon Baron.
-3 hectares of vines are further inland, in the center of the appellation.
+4 hectares are situated further south, close to Chateau Pichon Baron.
+3 hectares of vines are further inland, located in the center of the appellation.

 The terroir is gravel and sand soils.
 The vines are old, with many vines at more than 50 years of age.
 The vineyard is planted to a vine density of 10,000 vines per hectare.
 They have elevated slopes that at their peak, range from 14 to 22 meters.